data-forge/data-forge-plot/README.md

 Please join the conversation on [Gitter](https://gitter.im/data-forge)

+## Breaking changes

+As of version 0.4.0 the Nightmare/Electron depenency has been removed along with the `renderImage` function.
+The `renderImage` function will soon be made available in a separately installable plugin.
+This has been removed due to the size that the Electron dependency adds to this package.
+In the future you you will have to install the separate package to render a plot to an image.

 ## Project Goals

 - To simply and conveniently from a series or dataframe to chart.